javascript-tutorial/en.javascript.info/1-js/4-data-types/02-garbage-collection/article.md

 ![](memory-user-john.png)

-Here an on further pictures, arrows depict references.
-For instance, the global variable `"user"` references John (the object `{name: "John"}`).
-The `"name"` property is not a reference, it stores a primitive, so it's painted inside the object.
+Here the arrow depicts an object reference.
+The global variable `"user"` references the object `{name: "John"}` (we'll call it John for brevity).
+The `"name"` property of John stores a primitive, so it's painted inside the object.

-If the `user` is overwritten, the reference is lost:
+If the value of `user` is overwritten, the reference is lost:

 ```js
 user = null;